ftnapps/jamnntpd/ReadMe.txt

    a bad thing even if quoted text will look a lot better after reformatting, this option is turned off by default.

+ -noencode

+   JamNNTPd by default MIME-encodes headers with non-ascii characters.
+If you use this option, JamNNTPd will instead send the headers as plain 8-bit text.

+ -notzutc

+   JamNNTPd normally writes the timezone into a TZUTC kludge when a message is posted.
+You can use this option if you don't want to create TZUTC kludges.

  -p <port>

    Set the port where JamNNTPd listens for connections.
 The default is 5000.